 Your child should bring changes of clothing such as pajamas that either zip or button, and things like soap, toothbrush, toothpaste, or deodorant.
-Toys, homework, blankets, and games can make a child feel more at home.
-You may bring these items with you.
+You can bring toys, homework, blankets, and games so your child can feel more at home.
 We will provide blankets, sheets, pillows, and towels for you and your child.